 - There are also renowned original Esperanto games, such as the visual novels The Expression Amrilato and Distant Memoraĵo.

-- Several games do not support Esperanto, but still have followings in the Esperanto community, such as Among Us ("Trompisto"), Sketchful.io ("Skribaĉo"), Left 4 Dead 2 and Valorant.
+- Several games do not support Esperanto, but still have followings in the Esperanto community, such as Among Us ("Trompisto"), Sketchful.io ("Skribaĉo"), and Left 4 Dead 2.

 Radio!
 (Abridged from esperanto.net):